yearofthedan/tickedoff/README.md

 - If the hour and the minute both fall on the same mark, then you should draw it with an 'x'.
 - You should round down the minutes past the hour to the nearest 5 for the purposes of marking it on the clock (so 23 becomes 20, 39 becomes 35).

+# Stretch Targets
+- Plugin system for rendering clocks
+- Continuous clock
+- Emoji Clock
+- Docker container for the clock as a microservice startup we're leaving ThoughtWorks to start.

 # The challengers
 [Ryan "Future Perfect" Boucher](https://github.com/distributedlife)